Trinidad vacation rentals

 May through early November is generally considered the best time to stay in a vacation rental in Trinidad.
 Not only are the temperatures warm and the seas calm during this time, but the skies tend to be clear once the morning fog rises.
 This is also considered the region’s dry season, although you may still have to account for the occasional rain shower.
 During this time, you can also find numerous events and festivals held around town, like the Trinidad Fish Festival, where you will find fresh fish dishes, live music, and a kid’s zone on the third Sunday in June.
 If you make the trip during the rainy season — November through April — you will likely witness a winter storm and cold weather, so come prepared with warm waterproof boots and a coat.

-What are the top things to do in Trinidad?
+Top things to do in Trinidad

 Sue-Meg State Park